craigrachow/CISM/incidentmanagement.md

 - Evidence preservation
 - Chain of custody
 - Legal and regulatory considerations
+- Types of investigations - Administrative for policy or employee conduct, Criminal, Civil, Regulatory, Industry standards.

 **Example:**
 Determining how an attacker gained initial access through a compromised VPN account.